T InvokeWithReturn( System.Object targetObject, System.Object[] parameters )

 // Assume 'methodDescription' is an instance of MethodDescription

-object targetObject = new MyClass(); // The object on which the method will be invoked
+object targetObject = new MyClass();

-object[] parameters = { 42, "example" }; // Parameters for the method
+object[] parameters = { "param1", 42 };

-int result = methodDescription.InvokeWithReturn<int>(targetObject, parameters);
+string result = methodDescription.InvokeWithReturn<string>(targetObject, parameters);

 // 'result' now holds the return value of the invoked method.